Watthanail/ICT720_Project_AIOT4/README.md

 ## ICT720_Project_AIOT4 <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-### 🏢 Domain: Smart Room Hotel
+### 🏢 Domain: Smart Manufacturing Line
 #### Stakeholder
-1. Hotel customer
+1. Superviser
-2. Hotel owner
+2. Human Resources (HR)
+3. Owner Company

 #### User stories
  1. As a supervisor or a HR, I want to know behavior of a worker in working hours, so that I can evaluate the worker's work efficiency.<br>